ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-widget.md

 {@img assets/img/tutorial-implementing-a-widget-6.png Screenshot of a simple box instance inserted at the beginning of the editor content.}

-You can also try inspecting the `isEnabled` property value:
+You can also try inspecting the `isEnabled` property value (or just checking it in CKEditor 5 Inspector):

 ```js
 console.log( editor.commands.get( 'insertSimpleBox' ).isEnabled );